Yonathan Daza Player Props: Rockies vs. Dodgers

 - Daza hit .301 with 21 doubles, two triples, two home runs and 26 walks.

-- Registering a plate appearance in 113 games a season ago, he hit only two homers.
+- Registering a plate appearance in 113 games a season ago, he hit just two home runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.